Frequently Asked Questions

 Please do not attribute any additional words that were not written by us to Data For India, either in text, headlines or on social media.

-How can I use the charts on the your website?
+How can I use the charts on your website?

 You can use Data For India’s charts as static images, embeds or links in your work, as long as you do not edit them.
 You could download the chart image from our site and upload it in your work, or use a link, or embed the chart image.
 For online publications, we encourage you to embed our charts so that interactivity is retained.